Meet Projector, collaborative design software for the Instagram age – TechCrunch

 O’Brien leads Projector as chief executive officer alongside co-founder and chief technology officer Gordon.
 Years ago, O’Brien was pursuing a PhD in computer graphics and information visualization at Brown University when he was recruited to Google’s competitive associate product manager program.
 He dropped out of Brown and began a career in tech that would include stints at YouTube, Twitter, Coda and, finally, his very own business.

-O’Brien and Gordan crossed paths at Twitter in 2013 and quickly realized a shared history in the gaming industry.
+O’Brien and Gordon crossed paths at Twitter in 2013 and quickly realized a shared history in the gaming industry.
 O’Brien had spent one year as an engineer at a games startup called Mad Doc Software, while Gordon had served as the chief technology officer at Sega Studios.
-Gordan left Twitter in 2014 and joined Redpoint Ventures as an entrepreneur-in-residence before O’Brien pitched him on an idea that would become Projector.
+Gordon left Twitter in 2014 and joined Redpoint Ventures as an entrepreneur-in-residence before O’Brien pitched him on an idea that would become Projector.

 “We knew we wanted to create a creative platform but we didn’t want to create another creative platform for purely self-expression, we wanted to do something that was a bit more purposeful,” O’Brien said.
 “At the end of the day, we just wanted to see good ideas succeed.
 And with all of those good ideas, succeeding typically starts with them being presented well to their audience.”